BRCA1: Mutations and cancer risk

 Certain variations of the BRCA1 gene lead to an increased risk for breast cancer as part of a hereditary breast–ovarian cancer syndrome.
 Researchers have identified hundreds of mutations in the BRCA1 gene, many of which are associated with an increased risk of cancer.
 Females with an abnormal BRCA1 or BRCA2 gene have up to an 80% risk of developing breast cancer by age 90; increased risk of developing ovarian cancer is about 55% for females with BRCA1 mutations and about 25% for females with BRCA2 mutations.

-These mutations can be changes in one or a small number of DNA base pairs (the building-blocks of DNA), and can be identified with PCR and DNA sequencing.
+These mutations can be changes in one or a small number of DNA base pairs (the building blocks of DNA), and can be identified with PCR and DNA sequencing.

 In some cases, large segments of DNA are rearranged.
 Those large segments, also called large rearrangements, can be a deletion or a duplication of one or several exons in the gene.
 Classical methods for mutation detection (sequencing) are unable to reveal these types of mutation.
 Other methods have been proposed: traditional quantitative PCR, multiplex ligation-dependent probe amplification (MLPA), and Quantitative Multiplex PCR of Short Fluorescent Fragments (QMPSF).
-Newer methods have also been recently proposed: heteroduplex analysis (HDA) by multi-capillary electrophoresis or also dedicated oligonucleotides array based on comparative genomic hybridization (array-CGH).
+Newer methods have also been recently proposed: heteroduplex analysis (HDA) by multi-capillary electrophoresis or also dedicated oligonucleotide array based on comparative genomic hybridization (array-CGH).

 Some results suggest that hypermethylation of the BRCA1 promoter, which has been reported in some cancers, could be considered as an inactivating mechanism for BRCA1 expression.

 A mutated BRCA1 gene usually makes a protein that does not function properly.
-Researchers believe that the defective BRCA1 protein is unable to help fix DNA damage leading to mutations in other genes.
+Researchers believe that the defective BRCA1 protein is unable to help fix DNA damage, leading to mutations in other genes.
 These mutations can accumulate and may allow cells to grow and divide uncontrollably to form a tumor.
 Thus, BRCA1 inactivating mutations lead to a predisposition for cancer.